VriskaSerket51/EWLocalePackValidator/README.md

+> .locale_pack file was actually .lua file LOL, so this repo will not be updated

 # ewloalepack README

 This is the README for your extension "ewloalepack".
 After writing up a brief description, we recommend including the following sections.